 DAN RATHER: This is journalism on the cheap, if it’s journalism at all.
 Just pick up the phone, call an expert, bring an expert into the studio.
 Easy, not time-consuming, doesn’t take resources.
 And if you’re lucky and good with your list of people, you get an articulate person who will kind of spark up the broadcast.

 WALTER ISAACSON: The people at Knight Ridder were calling the colonels and the lieutenants and the people in the CIA and finding out, you know, that intelligence is not very good.
 We should have all been doing that.

 BILL MOYERS: How do you explain that the further you get away from official Washington, the closer you get to reality?

 WALTER ISAACSON: That’s one of the hazards in this business, is when you rely on top-level sources too much, you can lose out on getting the real information.

-REPORTER: [CNN, 1/19/03] The President’s top national security advisors fanned out on the talk shows with a coordinated message.
+REPORTER: [CNN, 1/19/03] The president’s top national security advisers fanned out on the talk shows with a coordinated message.

 DONALD RUMSFELD: [1/19/03] The test here is not whether they can find something.
 The test is whether or not Iraq is going to cooperate.